linyuxuanlin/Wiki_Docusaurus/docs/ATE-IDD_Test.md

 ---
-id: ATE-DC-IDD_Test
+id: ATE-IDD_Test
-title: ATE - DC - IDD Test
+title: ATE - IDD Test
 ---

 Power supply current (IDD) indicates the current flows from Drain to Drain in a CMOS circuit (named ICC in TTL circuit, means Collector to Collector).
 IDD can be equivalent as: